Skip to main content

 How does LiquiSonic® react to temperature fluctuations?

-Since the speed of sound is influenced by temperature, all our LiquiSonic® sensors are equipped with high-precision temperature sensors.
-This allows the influence of temperature on the measurement to be directly compensated Therefore, it is not necessary to integrate additional temperature sensors.
+Since the speed of sound is affected by temperature, all our LiquiSonic® sensors are equipped with high-precision temperature sensors.
+This way, the influence of temperature on the measurement can be directly compensated Therefore, it is not necessary to integrate additional temperature sensors.

-How is the integration into existing automation systems carried out?
+How is integration into existing automation systems carried out?

 The system offers various digital interfaces (e.g., Profibus, Ethernet/IP, Foundation Fieldbus) as well as analog 4-20 mA outputs.
 The integration is carried out smoothly via standardized protocols.